Inverting covariant exterior derivative: Inversion formula for covariant exterior derivative

 \section{Inversion formula for covariant exterior derivative}

 The following two theorems provide the local inverse of the $\dcov$ operator.
-We want to underline that all considerations will be local, and the underlying sets are all Euclidean star-shaped ones.
+We want to underline that all considerations will be local, and the underlying set $U$ is an Euclidean star-shaped ones.